AMTV: Format overview

 As of January 2013, the order of programming on AMTV was as follows: 3 a.m.
 ET Clubland, 4 a.m.
 Rise & Grind, 5 a.m.
 Killer Collaborations, 6 a.m.
 MTV Jams, 7 & 8 a.m., Wake & Shake.
 The 8 a.m.
 ET hour of the block also aired specialty playlists on occasion.

 MTV changed the airtime and length of AMTV frequently as 2013 progressed, announced only through their schedule.
 Airing of AMTV began to exclude Mondays and Tuesdays at this point, and as of September 16, 2013, all AMTV blocks were now sub-titled as "Buzzworthy".

 Starting in late September 2013, all playlists were scheduled as "Music Feed", though the AMTV logo was still present in the block's graphics; Clubland became the only remaining separately-branded playlist.

 On December 5, 2016, Music Feed went on a hiatus which lasted until March 7, 2017.
 Following its return, the program saw a major readjustment as the running time was decreased to only one hour.
 During this time, Music Feed aired in an early morning timeslot Tuesday through Friday, alternating between 4:00 and 5:00 a.m.
 ET each day.
 This format lasted until April 21, 2017, when Music Feed was ultimately removed from MTV's morning lineup.

 Since the cancellation of AMTV as a programming block, the AMTV logo remains as an on-screen bug for all MTV programming airing between 3 a.m. and 11 a.m.
 ET/PT; as of late May 2020, music programming remained on the network through Fresh Out Live, an eight-minute interstitial which aired on Fridays at 5 p.m.
 ET/PT, and the program Fresh Out Playlist, which began on February 8, 2020, and aired on Saturday mornings at 8 a.m.
 ET/PT; the AMTV bug could be seen during Fresh Out Playlist due to its timeslot.
+Currently, scheduled music video programming on MTV is limited to one hour per week: Mondays at 3 a.m.